Intercoin/EscrowContract/README.md

 # EscrowContract
 A smart contract with the ability to exchange one token against others.
 # Deploy
-when deploy it is need to pass parameters in to constructor than started new escrow mechanism
+when deploy it is need to pass parameters in to constructor than started new escrow mechanism<br/>
 Params:
 name  | type | description
 --|--|--